PhD Network Structure

 Social Media

-The PhD Network has an active Facebook group and a Twitter account.
-We welcome all interested PhDs in becoming members of the Facebook group, and to follow us on Twitter.
-We post news that are relevant to IMISCOE, migration research and PhD life in general.
+The PhD Network has an active Twitter account.
+We welcome all interested PhDs to join the Facebook group and follow us on Twitter.
+We post news relevant to IMISCOE, migration research and PhD life in general.

 PhD News & Blog